jpaulm/gofbp/README.md

 This repo holds the beginning of an FBP implementation in Go

+# Warning: Latest version crashes near the end of a run!

 Features include:

 - delayed start of goroutines (FBP processes), unless `MustRun` attribute is specified or the process has no non-IIP inputs (same as JavaFBP delayed start feature)